-This topic will provide you with a basic understanding of how to use the Ironclad Sync Action to refresh mapped data in an Ironclad workflow.
+This article will provide you with a basic understanding of how to use the Ironclad Sync Action to refresh mapped data in an Ironclad workflow.

 Ironclad Sync Action Overview

 The Ironclad Salesforce integration enables you to directly manage the synchronization of mapped fields from Salesforce objects to workflow attributes in your Ironclad instance.
 You can do this by using a Flow action called “Ironclad Sync”.
 This action can be used in Flows to trigger a sync when needed.

 The Ironclad Sync action takes a Salesforce record ID and tells Ironclad to synchronize any active workflows that are related to that Salesforce record.
 If you provide the Flow action with a value that is not a Salesforce record ID, then it will generate a fault that you can update in your Flow logic.
 You can only synchronize workflows in Ironclad during the Review stage.
 If you try to use the Ironclad Sync action to sync a workflow that is not in the Review stage, it will send the request to Ironclad where it will be rejected, but no fault will be generated in your Flow.

 In the related articles, we describe how to configure the sync action for some common sales scenarios.
 We assume that you have a basic understanding of Salesforce Sales Cloud and CPQ concepts, and that you understand how to set up and configure Salesforce Flows.
 For more information on Salesforce Flows, check out Salesforce’s training content: